Q: How do you obtain the animals that come to Happy Trails?

 A: We try to provide a healthy diet for the animals.
 For a list of snacks and treats that are acceptable, go to our “Wish List” section of the website for guidance regarding fruits and vegetables.

-Regarding grain, we go through about 30 (50 lb.) bags of grain alone every week, and they cost an average of $13 per bag (though Grow-N-Win can cost up to about $26 per bag for additional protein for the horses in recovery)!
+Regarding grain, depending on the amount of rescued animals at the sanctuary, we go through anywhere from 30-80 (50 lb.) bags of grain every week, and they cost an average of $15 per bag (though Grow-N-Win can cost up to about $26 per bag for additional protein for the horses in recovery)!
 We buy our grain from the good folks at Pettigrew Feed And Hardware in Edinburg, though another nearby feed store that you may wish to contact is Western Reserve Farm Co-op in Ravenna.
 If you would like to provide feed and help us to purchase grain for the rescued animals, you can call either of the stores listed here and tell them you’d like to make a donation to be used by Happy Trails.
 They will be glad to take your credit card and contact information and the amount you’d like to donate, and will apply that toward our next feed purchase.
 You will receive a personal thank you letter and a tax deductible form.
 Here’s the info for our near-by feed stores:

 • PETTIGREW FEED AND HARDWARE 330-325-1500

 6785 Tallmadge Road (Rt.
 14), Edinburg, OH 44000